revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

   ---

-28.Can you list some differences between single `/` and double `//` in python?
+28.Can you list some differences between single `/` slash and double `//` slash in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)